 Divide your lotus tuber after the second year as you will have too much root mass in the pot.
 When you begin to prepare your plants for winter, always trim your lotus leaves above the water level as the stems are hollow, if you cut the stems below the water level, the lotus tuber will drown.
 You may over-winter your Exquisite of Bowl pond lotus in a shallow area of your pond, below the freeze line.

 NOTE: An exciting way to add beauty to your flower bed or water garden feature is to place your Exquisite of Bowl pond lotus in a container in the ground.
 To do this, you must dig a hole slightly larger than the container you will be using.
 Make sure the site is located in full sun.
-Insert the container into the hole and add a few inches of heavy clay topsoil.
+Insert the container into the hole and add a few inches of heavy loam topsoil.
 Carefully plant your pond lotus tuber, keeping the growth tips exposed.
-Add two inches of water above the soil.
+Add two or three inches of water above the soil.
 Keep water levels maintained throughout the growing/blooming season.
 Fertilize as per instructions above.
 Your pond lotus should bloom the very first year.
 ENJOY!

 1.)
 Red Silk Ball - An incredible, great blooming lotus which is much better suited for small bowls than the more well known Momo-Botan which is not a good bloomer.
 Blooms and Blooms.